serenity-is/docs/tutorials/multi_tenancy/generating_code_for_tenants_table.md

 //...
 ```

-Let's define a Administration:Tenants permission that only *admin* user will have:
+Let's define a Administration:Tenants permission that only *admin* user will have (in AdministrationPermissionKeys.cs):

 ```cs
 namespace MultiTenancy.Administration